 Research financial sustainability

-The long-term financial sustainability of the research and innovation (R&I) system is critical to maintaining the UK’s global position and ensuring it delivers new ideas that lead to economic growth.
+The long-term resilience and financial sustainability of the research and innovation (R&I) system is critical to maintaining the UK’s global position and ensuring it delivers new ideas that lead to economic growth.

-A sustainable system meets today’s R&I needs without depleting its ability to meet them in the future.
-It maintains the capability and flexibility needed to withstand shocks, achieve long-term goals and capture new opportunities.
+A sustainable system is one that meets today’s R&I needs without depleting its ability to meet them in the future.
+A resilient system also maintains the capability and flexibility needed to withstand shocks, achieve long-term goals and capture new opportunities.

 Financial sustainability features strongly in our five-year strategy transforming tomorrow together.
 It is part of the resilience principle for change, which prioritises improving the financial sustainability of R&I in organisations across the UK.